demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 ## Limitations
-- Folder, replies & comments aren't indexable
+- Folder replies & comments aren't indexable

 ## Prerequisites
 Before you create a Google Drive connector, you must:

-### 1. Be a Google Workspace super admin role or be granted the access
+### 1. Be a Google Workspace super admin role or be granted access
 Either be granted access by a super admin role or are a user with administrative privileges.
 You do not need a super admin role for yourself if you have been granted access by a super admin role.

 ### 2. Configure Google Drive Service Account connection credentials